vkhot2023/TATA/README.md

 Total Order Quantity:4840952

-as we have requirement focusing outside of Britain. we only focus on this data. we applied various data cleaning techniques to obtain suitable dataset for Model Development.

 ### Dashboard Development

-In this process, we developed Dynamic Dashboard using Microsoft PowerBI tool. this dashbaord capable to provide specific information as per User requirements.
-User can choose pre-requistic condition to obtain data.
-This Dashboard capable to answer CEO and CMO requirements:
+In this process, we developed Dynamic Dashboard using the Microsoft PowerBI tool.
+This dashboard is capable of providing specific information as per User requirements.
+Users can choose the pre-requisite condition to obtain data.
+This Dashboard is capable of answering CEO and CMO requirements:

 CEO DashBoard: